About OPEN SWMM

 Guidelines for posting

-The SWMM-USERs listserver differs from online forums in that all posts are sent to all member's professional email inbox.
+The SWMM Knowledge Base and SWMM-USERs listserver differs from other online forums in that all posts are sent to all member's professional email inbox.
 While this proactive approach encourages a timely response, subscribers have higher standards and expect to receive only a specific type of information from specific people.

 This is a professional, technical environment: postings should be attributable and conform to professional standards and ethics.
 Don't post to the list under someone else's email or if you are not a bona fide member.
 Don't make unsubstantiated accusations, aspersions, sweeping claims or characterize the intent of others.
 Don't make an unpleasant gripe, or broadcast a criticism of a product or service that cannot be responded to in the spirit of these guidelines.